Back To All News

 Partners: Hennepin County; Metropolitan Council; Neighborhood Hub; Northgate Development; Northside Residents Redevelopment Council; Renewable Energy Partners; Rogue-Arc

-The first piece of a major redevelopment effort along Plymouth Avenue, this new workforce development center will be outfitted with a series of raingardens to treat stormwater runoff from the building’s roof and parking lot.
+The first piece of a major redevelopment effort along Plymouth Avenue, this new workforce development center will be outfitted with a series of rain gardens to treat stormwater runoff from the building’s roof and parking lot.
 New gutters, stormpipes and underdrains will convey dirty runoff that is currently flowing into the alley and street and infiltrate it into the ground instead.
 The design is intended to manage the majority of the property’s stormwater runoff on site.
 It will also introduce new wildlife habitat in an area that is currently lacking in green space.

 See the new landscape plans.
 (PDF, 0.5 MB, 3 pages)